fpsvogel/fpsvogel.com/src/_posts/2022-01-30-how-to-find-ruby-rails-job.md

 For me Ruby was worth the risk of a longer job search because (a) I enjoy it a lot and (b) Rails is great for building up a portfolio quickly.
 If you're still skeptical, [here's my post expanding on these two points](/posts/2021/why-learn-ruby).

+Fortunately, my job search ended up taking only two months.
+But before that I spent a year and a half studying and practicing part-time, while working full-time in customer support to pay the bills.
+For details and recommended learning resources, see [my ongoing study guide](https://github.com/fpsvogel/learn-ruby-and-cs).

 I also looked for a junior role specifically.
 If you're wondering why, see [Appendix: Why a junior role?](#appendix-why-a-junior-role) below.

 ## Where to look for Rails job postings